sonic-net/SONiC/doc/grpc_client/design_doc.md

 #### Rationale

-  - This approach conveniently adds the rule for all the SoC IP's needed to be communivating with DualToR over gPRC, and SoC server and gRPC client would be able to communicate over agreed IP.
+  - This approach conveniently adds the rule for all the SoC IP's needed to be communicatting with DualToR over gPRC, and therefore SoC server and gRPC client would be able to communicate over agreed IP.

 ## gRPC commuication over secure channel